Advice on preventing coronavirus.

 While face coverings do not protect you from contracting coronavirus, it is aimed at protecting people you come into contact with if you are asymptomatic.

-Those exempt from wearing face coverings include children under two, primary aged children who cannot use them without assistance, or those who may have problems breathing while wearing a face covering.
+Those exempt from wearing face coverings include young children under the age of 11 or those who may have problems breathing while wearing a face covering.
+More details can be found on the Government Website.

 A face covering is made of cloth or other textiles and covers the nose and mouth.
 You should be able to breathe comfortably through a face covering.
 You can use also a simple scarf or bandana that ties behind your head or make your own ‘no-sew’ face coverings using the advice available online at gov.uk: